What Helps Language Models Predict Human Beliefs: Demographics or Prior Stances?: Results

-Across categories, the majority-vote aggregation yields higher macro-F1 scores than the aggregation of scores via mean.
-The ordering of input conditions by performance is also broadly consistent across approaches: providing both demographics and context beliefs generally achieves the highest scores, context beliefs are generally more valuable for prediction than demographics, and the blind condition results in accuracy similar to producing a label by chance.
-In several categories, however, models perform best when given only one information type and adding the other signal reduces accuracy.
-We even see that the inclusion of demographic information can sometimes result in worse performance than providing no background information at all.
-At the category level, we see that religious beliefs are the most accurately predicted across both approaches.
+In general, majority-vote aggregation yields higher macro F1 scores than mean aggregation across categories.
+The ranking of input conditions is broadly consistent across both aggregation methods: the combined condition generally performs best, followed by context beliefs, then demographics, with the blind condition performing near chance.

+However, in several categories, adding a second information type reduces accuracy compared to using one type alone.
+In some cases, demographics even underperforms relative to the blind baseline (e.g., Funny or Music).
+At the category level, religious beliefs are predicted most accurately across both aggregation approaches.

+To quantify gains across experiment conditions, Figure~\ref{fig:relative_condition_improvement} presents the relative improvement in macro F1 scores between conditions.
+For mean aggregation, we bootstrap observations and compute F1 scores for \emph{each} model on the resampled data, then average across models.
+95\% confidence intervals are derived from the distribution of these means over 10,000 resamples.
+For majority-vote aggregation, we bootstrap observations and compute F1 from the consensus predictions directly.
+95\% confidence intervals are derived from this distribution over 10,000 resamples.

+Moving from the blind baseline to demographics (Figures 4a, 4d) yields a consistent positive shift across most categories, particularly in identity-linked domains like Politics and Religion.
+However, the transition to context beliefs (Figures 4b, 4e) reveals a sharper divergence: while categories like Politics show negligible or negative gains when switching from demographics to context beliefs, idiosyncratic domains such as Places/Travel and Cars exhibit substantial performance jumps.
+Finally, combining both information sources (Figures 4c, 4f) generally offers only marginal improvements over using context beliefs alone, with confidence intervals frequently crossing zero, indicating that for many categories, the addition of demographics to context beliefs provides little unique predictive value.

+These improvement patterns suggest distinct modes of belief formation across domains.
+For categories like Sports and Entertainment, demographics provide little improvement over the blind baseline, yet context beliefs yield clear gains.
+This suggests that preferences in these domains are shaped more by idiosyncratic factors---personal experience, upbringing, or local culture---rather than broad demographic categories.
+In contrast, for Politics, Religion, and Society, demographics alone produce substantial improvements, while context beliefs add comparatively little beyond what demographics already provide.
+This pattern indicates that beliefs in these domains are more tightly coupled to social identity and group membership.

-While our primary focus is on patterns across models, we also include Table~\ref{tab:model_wise_results} for completeness to show the performance of each individual LLM under each prompt setting.
-Averaged across both categories and models, demographics improve macro-F1 relative to the blind baseline by 6 percentage points, context beliefs by 6.5 points, and the combined beliefs + demographics condition by 7.8 points.
+Table~\ref{tab:model_wise_results} shows individual model performance across input conditions.
+Averaged across categories, demographics improve macro F1 over the blind baseline by 6 percentage points, context beliefs by 6.5 points, and the combined condition by 7.8 points.